emaphp/eMapper/README.md

 - **Indexation and Grouping**: Lists can be indexed or grouped together by a column value.
 - **Custom types**: Developers can design their own types and custom type handlers.
 - **Cache providers**: Obtained data can be stored in cache using APC or Memcache.
-- **Dynamic SQL**: Queries can contain Dynamic SQL clauses writted in *eMacros*.
+- **Dynamic SQL**: Queries can contain Dynamic SQL clauses.
-- **Entity Managers**: Managers provide a set of small ORM features which are common in similar frameworks.
+- **Entity Managers**: Managers provide a set of ORM features which are common in similar frameworks.
 - **Fluent queries**: Fluent queries can generate SQL programatically using a fluent interface.

 <br/>